 How do store planners use distance decay?

 So a store’s distance has an impact on how many customers it can attract from nearby towns.
-This varies from place to place with less connections or transportation hindering impact of distance.
+This varies from place to place with fewer connections or transportation hindering the impact of distance.

 Geographers think that you can apply the idea of distance decay all over the world.

 And it doesn’t only apply to city planners.
 For example, industries like agriculture use distance decay to shorten travel time to nearby supplies like water and fertilizer for fields.

 If you want to build a store, planners should always consider distance decay as the main driver for customers.
 Because they know customers are only willing to travel a certain distance to shop there, they can select their store site based on the population nearby.
 This concept is the friction of distance and is the cause or barrier that hinders interactions.

 Because they know that potential customers are only willing to travel a certain distance, major corporations have teams of planners who use distance decay before they establish a store location.
 They think of friction of distance questions like:

 - Are customers willing to travel for one hour to the nearest shop, if it’s a bit bigger?

 - Or are customers more likely to travel 15 minutes to a smaller shop?